Malindi: History

+After the Portuguese departed, the town gradually declined until it almost disappeared by the end of 17th century.
+An 1823 United Kingdom Admiralty chart of 'Melinda' declared that at that time there were 'no vestiges of the once splendid city of Melinda' apart from Vasco da Gama's Pillar.
+In 1845, Ludwig Krapf visited the town and found it overgrown by vegetation and uninhabited.
 A Portuguese chapel with a graveyard was built before 1542 when Francis Xavier visited the town.
-Many buildings of Swahili architecture survive, including the Juma Mosque and palace on the beach.
+Many buildings of Swahili architecture survive, including the Juma Mosque.

-Malindi was conquered by Sultan Majid of Zanzibar in 1861 and until the end of 19th century served as a centre of the slave trade.
-In 1890 Malindi came under British administration.
-The British abolished both the slave trade and slavery.
+Malindi was refounded by Sultan Majid of Zanzibar in 1861 and until the end of 19th century served as a centre of the slave trade.
+A plan of the town in 1873 indicates the area of occupation by that time.
+In 1890, Malindi came under British administration and slave trade and slavery were abolished.
 This act led to a significant decline in agricultural production.
 Outside agriculture there were few industries in Malindi at the beginning of the 20th century; among them were making mats and bags, crushing sesame seeds for oil and producing a Swahili drink called tembo.
 Malindi was officially made a town in 1903.
 Ten years later its population stood at around 1148 and included 843 Africans, 230 Arabs, 67 Asians and 8 Europeans.

 Malindi experienced a trade boom between the end of the World War I and 1925, when a famine occurred.
 Exports to foreign ports grew to £26,000 by 1924.
 Europeans started to return to Malindi in the 1930s, buying land from Arabs.
 Some of them like Commander Lawford opened the first hotels, which became the foundation of the future tourist industry.
-During World War II Malindi was one of only two towns in East Africa bombed by the Italians.
+During World War II, Malindi was one of only two towns in East Africa bombed by the Italians.
 This happened on 24 October 1940, and after this event allied troops were stationed in the town until the end of the war.
-After the World War II Malindi began developing into a resort.
+After World War II Malindi began developing into a resort.